 Saving Glen Mary’s mid 19th century mule barn

-The heart and soul of the old plantation is Glen Mary’s iconic 1840 mule barn.
+The heart and soul of the old farm is Glen Mary’s iconic 1840 mule barn.
 Other than the house, Glen Mary’s barn is the last surviving antebellum structure on this historic site.

 Saving this precious barn was high-priority!
 Over the years the barn’s condition had deteriorated to a desperate state and was in dire need of repair and stabilization.
 Preservation Americas’ goal was to ensure its structural soundness and longevity for another 150+ years!

 The barn was sagging and leaning due to the seriously decayed corner posts and timber sills.
 This condition had compromised the structural integrity of the original framing system.
 The sills, posts, infill studs and siding had all deflected downward producing a gap between the roof and the wall where water penetrated.
 Some of the barn’s foundation sills had failed and were partially rotted because of moisture retention.

 It was our good fortune that two incredibly generous donors came to our aid and made this barn restoration possible.
 Washington Electric Foundation contributed the funds for the contractor labor costs for the north side of the barn and Dr. James Cantrell, professor emeritus at The University of Georgia donated the materials.
 Dr. Cantrell’s gift is of rare first growth heart pine timbers, a species that is not replaceable, as old growth heart pine is no longer commercially available as a crop.
 These are magnificent pieces of wood, some are huge, heavy and long, hand-hewn and notched where tendons were once placed.

 Dr Cantrell’s beneficence has enabled us to use replacement materials as close as possible to the same species timbers and the same size as used in the original barn construction.
 These materials assure that the historic character of the barn is retained and preserved.